 Amy Bergs dvm manzcvs (Feline Medicine) mrcvs

 The Cat Doctor’s director and founding vet Amy trained in America, graduating from Cornell University’s College of Veterinary Medicine in 2006.
-After a year in general practice in Chicago, she met her English husband Robert and the pair relocated to Surrey where she worked in veterinary clinics in Esher, Shepperton and Richmond.
-Although she enjoyed working with all animals, she was constantly reminded that her real passion was for her feline patients with particular interests in feline internal medicine and preventative healthcare.
+After a year in general practice in Chicago, she relocated to Surrey where she worked in veterinary clinics in Esher, Shepperton and Richmond, developing a reputation as ‘the cat vet’.
+Although Amy enjoyed working with all animals, she was constantly reminded that her real passion was for her feline patients with particular interests in feline internal medicine, senior cat care and pain management.

 Seven years of clinic work taught Amy many things about cats and in particular, how easily they become stressed and the effects this stress can have on their health.
 Realising that most veterinary clinics naturally focused on the needs of their canine patients first, she wanted to create a practice that was entirely designed around the wellbeing of cats.
 This, of course, meant avoiding the clinic and the need to travel to it whenever possible!
 So in 2013, The Cat Doctor’s home visit veterinary practice was born.